SAAS CUSTOMIZATION & API PARTNER MODEL

 02

-When a client integration request comes in, we run it through a structured intake process: define requirements, assess complexity, estimate effort, and flag risks.
-You approve the scope before we start.
+For each integration request, we run structured intake: define requirements, assess complexity, estimate effort, and flag risks.
+You approve the scope before we build.
+Every integration includes automated tests, error handling, and your standard code review process.

 03